 God forbid but someone in your family got ill or your partner/friend needs urgent cash or you met with an accident and your car is damaged but the fact is you don’t have savings cause you spend all you have.

 At such times, having an emergency fund proves to be of great help and keeps you stress-free.

-Most people suggest to calculate your monthly expenses and multiply it by 3-4 months keeping that aside in another account but According to CNBC, Shark Tank Billionaire Mark Cuban says that an emergency fund should be calculated based on expenses of 6 months.
+Most people suggest calculating your monthly expenses and multiply them by 3-4 months keeping that aside in another account but According to CNBC, Shark Tank Billionaire Mark Cuban says that an emergency fund should be calculated based on the expenses of 6 months.
 Save this money in a trusted savings account where the interest rate is medium-high.

 Benefits of an Emergency Fund

 - It helps you by not relying on Credit Cards for instant money.

 - You have stress as instant money is available.